-Let Girls Map is a YouthMappers campaign active annually from International Women’s Day, March 8 to International Day of the Girl, October 11 to feature mapping efforts that support women and girls issues and to build inclusive mapping communities for female student mappers around the world.
+Let Girls Map is a YouthMappers campaign with special emphasis on International Day of the Girl, October 11, and features mapping efforts that support women and girls' issues and strives to build inclusive mapping communities for female student mappers around the world.

 Girls’ education and women’s health empowers a nation's development.
 Recent research verifies that there is a strong linkage between women's education and international development.
 There is also an important relationship between women’s access to health services and economic productivity.

 Adding openly available spatial data about where schools and clinics are located improves knowledge and access to quality education and health services.
 Adding specific attributes about these important features helps education and health providers, as well as the governmental and civil society actors that promote them.
 Help us by putting schools and clinics on the map using the people’s map : OpenStreetMap.

 Learn tips on how to make sure your own chapter or mapping community is operating according to the YouthMappers ethics statement, is harassment free and inclusive of women and girls.

 Join the Diversity discussion on how to increase diversity in OSM and check out the suggested resources.

 Listen, Read, and get inspired

 Read some of these blogs by YouthMappers.
 We are proud that of our 5,000 mappers around the world, about 40% are female students, despite that reports of low rates of gender equal participation in OSM, even as low as 5%.